VenturaNotes/Knowledge/- Topics/random numbers.md

-Attempts to produce random numbers using the arithmetic properties of a computer result in pseudorandom numbers, since in principle the numbers generated depend on their predecessors.
+Attempts to produce random numbers using the arithmetic properties of a computer result in [[pseudorandom numbers]], since in principle the numbers generated depend on their predecessors.
 However, their frequency distribution may be assumed to correspond to a given theoretical form, and they may be assumed to be independent of each other.
 Basic pseudorandom numbers are uniformly distributed in the range $(0,1)$, and may be transformed to provide other distributions.